charlytron/ZTM/Sect-21-Backend-Introduction/backend-basics.md

 Whatever we need we request that of the server, hoping that it delivers what we ask.

 A server is just a computer that listens to HTTP connections, that 'hears' our questions and asks us if we have any files.
-It leverages the **LAMP** stack to do this.
+In simpler use cases the server leverages the **LAMP** stack to do this.

-LAMP was useful for the most basic of websites; simple and informative, like Wordpress, where nothing complex is happening.
+What's in the acronym briefly tells us what the stack does:

 - **Linux** server
 - **Apache** server